bocadilloproject/bocadillo/docs/guides/http/routing.md

     res.text = "Hello, world!"
 ```

 As you can see, the value of an anonymous parameter is not passed to the view.
-If you need to the value, you should use a regular named route parameter.
+If you need access to the value, you should use a regular named route parameter.

 ::: warning CAUTION
 - **Order matters**.
 If `/foo/{}` is defined before `/foo/bar`, making a request to `/foo/bar` will match the former.
 - The anonymous parameter `{}` expects a **non-empty string**.
-This means that the pattern `/{}` will *not* match the root URL `/` because it expects a non-empty value after the leading slash.
+This means that, unlike the catch-all `{}`, the pattern `/{}` will *not* match the root URL `/` because it expects a non-empty value after the leading slash.
 - Wildcard routes should not be used to implement 404 pages — see the next section for how Bocadillo deals with URLs that don't match any route.
 :::